rdata08/NYT-frontpage-API/README.md

 To run the current project:

-1. Download the zip file and open on local machine
+1. Download the zip file and extract it on your local machine.
-2. `cd` into the directory
+2. `cd` into the extracted directory.
-3. Run `npm install` in the terminal to download the node_modules folder
+3. Run `npm install` in the terminal to install the Node.js dependencies.
+4. Create and enter your virtual environment to isolate Pyton dependencies: macOS/linux:
+> `python -m venv venv` and `source venv/bin/activate`(macOS/Linux)
+> `source venv/bin/activate`
+Windows:
+> `python -m venv venv`
+> `.\venv\Scripts\activate`
+6. Run `pip install -r requirements.txt` in the terminal to install the necessary libraries.
-4. Run `npm run dev` or `npm start` to launch the project
+7. Run `npm run dev` or `npm start` to launch the project.
-5. Navigate to your local host on your web browser e.g. "localhost:3000"
+8. Open your web browser and navigate to "localhost:3000".